-Do you ever find yourself sitting at your regular day job, daydreaming about owning your own company?
-Maybe it’s time to think about starting a side business.
-These days, tons of entrepreneurs are using the internet to set up lucrative “side hustles” in addition to their existing careers.
+These days, tons of entrepreneurs are using the internet to set up lucrative side work in addition to their existing careers.
 This is a great way to try your hand at an exciting new project and (hopefully) move into full-time work as your own boss.

-Follow this 8-step guide to make starting a side business manageable and profitable.
+Follow this 8-step guide to making side work manageable and profitable.

 “Don’t find customers for your products, find products for your customers.” – Seth Godin

 As you’re starting to research the products and services that will form the foundation of your side work, it’s worth taking a look at your passions and the experience you have that connects you to a specific market.
 From there, you can start narrowing down exactly what you will offer your ideal customers.

 Keep in mind the things that get you excited and that you know you can generate quality content for- think photos, blogs, and videos.
 This will help you identify your niche”

 Start by asking yourself these questions:

 - Is there some sort of industry experience I have that I could provide as a service for my own personal clients or customers?